ltn22/yang-evol/e.md

 ~~~
 {: #fig-residue2 title="SCHC compressed packet." artwork-align="center"}

-The increased size of the syntactic approach is primarily due to redundant transmission of option lengths.
-The length information must be sent twice: first to reconstruct the 'CoAP Length' field in the option header, and again to specify the size of the 'CoAP Value' residue.
-This duplication contributes significantly to the lower compression efficiency compared to other approaches.
+The difference in size with the syntactic approach is explained by the fact that option lenght are sent twice.
+Once to allow the reconstruction of the "CoAP Length" field and the other to indicate the lenght of the "CoAP Value" residue.

 ## CORECONF Query Example

 A CORECONF query to access the target value of the Accept with is in fith position.
-The size of the CoAP payload is also 14 bytes:
+The size of the CoAP payload is also 15 bytes:

 ~~~
 REQ: FETCH </c>